RetroDECK/ES-DE/THEMES-DEV.md

     - Valid values are `nearest` or `linear`
     - Default is `nearest`
 * `color` - type: COLOR
     - Applies a color shift to both the static image and video by multiplying each pixel's color by this color value.
 For example, an all-white image or video with `FF0000` applied would become completely red.
-You can also control the transparency of the image and video by setting the value to for example `FFFFFFAA`.
-This keeps all pixels at their normal color and only affects the alpha channel.
-This property is applied after `saturation` so by setting that property to `0` it's possible to colorize rather than color shift.
+It's however not recommended to use this property to control opacity as this will not look right for actual videos, instead use the `opacity` property if you want to render this element as semi-transparent.
+The `color` property is applied after `saturation` so by setting that property to `0` it's possible to colorize rather than color shift.
     - Default is `FFFFFFFF` (no color shift applied)
 * `colorEnd` - type: COLOR
     - Works in the exact same way as `color` but can be set as the end color to apply a color shift gradient.